MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 This parameter uses the syntax: `@{AttributeName="Word"}`.
 To specify multiple attributes, use the following syntax: `@{AttributeName1="Word1";AttributeName2="Word2";...AttributeNameN="WordN"}`.
 Don't use words with leading or trailing spaces.

-When you specify multiple attributes, the OR operator is used.
+When you specify multiple attributes, use the OR operator.

 You can use this exception in DLP policies that are scoped only to Exchange.